envoyproxy/gateway/docs/latest/user/tls-cert-manager.md

 The important parts are

 * using `spec.acme` with a server URI and contact email address, and
-* referencing our plain HTTP gateway.
+* referencing our plain HTTP gateway so the challenge HTTPRoute is attached to the right place.

 Check the account registration process using the Ready condition: